 It’s reality turned up to 11.

 I understand your hesitation.
-I felt it once, too.
-Before I found this dress.
+I felt it too---before the dress.
 Before I found myself.
 It’s not just clothing.
 It’s transformation.
 It’s stepping into a version of yourself you never knew existed.
 It’s shedding the weight of expectations like a shawl and discovering you can fly.

 It was the last thing she said.

 It’s about choice.
 It’s about walking into the world as the most audaciously, unapologetic version of yourself.
-It’s about breaking every rule that tries to break you and then, the people that made those rules?
-You break them too.
+It’s about breaking every rule that tries to break you.
+And the people who made them?
+You break them, too.

 No–no. Keep your hands right where they were.
 I’ve already cleaned up one mess today.
 Don’t make me clean another.

-I really don’t want to but I think we both know I willlllll.
+I really don’t want to.
+But I will.
+We both know that, don’t we?

-The first step is hardest, but it’s the way everything begins.
+The first step is the hardest, but it’s how everything begins.
 You just have to take the first step.
 Then the next.
-And look at that—you’re already inside.
+And look at that---you’re already inside.
 See?
 You’re doing it!
 Doesn’t it feel exhilarating?
 Each step afterward gets easier.
 I promise.

 Mother’s closet is just upstairs.